Alabama head coach Nick Saban loves football, family, golf, boating, and much more

 5. Was NFL defensive coordinator under Bill Belichick

 After one season as head coach at Toldeo, Saban resigned and joined the NFL ranks.
-From 1991-94, Saban served as the Cleveland Browns’ defensive coordinator under head coach Bill Belichick.
-Prior to the Browns’ move to Baltimore, where they would rebrand as the Ravens, the entire coaching staff was fired and Saban was subsequently hired as Michigan State’s head coach.
-Saban would have one other stint in the NFL, going 15–17 as the Miami Dolphins’ head coach from 2005-06.
-Miami’s medical staff refused to clear free-agent QB Drew Brees, resulting in the Dolphins signing free-agent QB Daunte Culpepper instead.
-Had Saban and Brees teamed up in the NFL, who knows how football history would’ve played out?
+From 1991-94, Saban served as the Cleveland Browns' defensive coordinator under head coach Bill Belichick.
+Prior to the Browns' move to Baltimore, where they would rebrand as the Ravens, the entire coaching staff was fired and Saban was subsequently hired as Michigan State's head coach.
+Saban would have one other stint in the NFL, going 15–17 as the Miami Dolphins' head coach from 2005-06.
+Miami's medical staff refused to clear free-agent quarterback Drew Brees, resulting in the Dolphins signing Daunte Culpepper instead.
+Had Saban and Brees teamed up in the NFL, who knows how football history would've played out?

 6. Rewrote his scene in the 2009 movie, The Blind Side

-Saban joined fellow coaches Lou Holtz, Phil Fulmer, Ed Orgeron, Tommy Tuberville and Houston Nutt in the 2009 Sandra Bullock film, The Blind Side.
+Saban joined fellow coaches Lou Holtz, Phil Fulmer, Ed Orgeron, Tommy Tuberville, and Houston Nutt in the 2009 Sandra Bullock film, The Blind Side.
 Since Saban played himself in the movie, he refused to perform the lines in the script, opting to remain true to his actual interactions with Michael Oher, the centerpiece of the story.
-“I said, ‘Why can’t I just do what I did?’”
+"I said, 'Why can't I just do what I did?'"
 Saban said.
-“So I did it that way and (director John Lee Hancock) liked it, so I never did the script.”
+"So I did it that way and (director John Lee Hancock) liked it, so I never did the script."

 7. Loves being on the lake in his boat with family and friends